spindle-health/spindle-token/README.md

 The open source implementation of the Open Privacy Preserving Record Linkage (OPPRL) protocol build on Spark.

-> :warning: Carduus has not reached a v1.0 release yet and therefore the API and behaviors are subject to change.
-See the [contributing](./CONTRIBUTING.md) guide if you would like to help the project.
+> :warning: Carduus has been superseded by [spindle-token](https://pypi.org/project/spindle-token/) which includes a superset of carduus's functionality.
+Carduus remains available on [pypi](https://pypi.org/project/carduus/) and [Github](https://github.com/spindle-health/spindle-token/tree/carduus) but future development on OPPRL tokenization will be focused on spindle-token.
+You can read more [here](https://github.com/spindle-health/spindle-token/pull/35).

 ## Rationale